FrankLef/cookiecutter-pkg/README.md

 ### Step 1 Setup the project structure with `cookiecutter`

-Change to the parent location where you want the project to be created.
+Change to the parent location where you want the package to be created.
-For example if your project is called `project-proj` in the `parent` folder, then move to `parent` first
+For example if your package is called `pkg-proj` in the `parent` folder, then move to `parent` first

     cd ../parent